Euthydemus/Euthydemus.github.io/_posts/2019-04-03-organizational-theory.md

 <footer>{{ site.data.cards.chun.updating.cards[0].cite }}</footer>
 </blockquote>
-This is what happens when workers just have to roll with the punches that their leaders do not protect them from.
-The modern large organization can rely on cruel optimism to help maintain a status quo: employees have debts to pay, kids to raise, and can't just pack up and pursue an economic opportunity that isn't matched by similar for their spouse.
+This is what happens when workers just have to roll with the punches that their leaders do not protect them from or actively inflict upon them.
+The disaffiliation that is normal in a hegemonic crisis is going to become a culture of disengagement that persists even after the hegemonic crises, plural, have passed.
+Once people have been inadvertently convinced that effort is in fact not worth the effort, reversing that learning is very difficult.

-But the real harm to cruel optimism in an organization is that it eliminates the capacity for strategic vision at the tactical level.
+Thus the damage cruel optimism does to an organization is that it eliminates the capacity for strategic vision at the tactical level.
 After all, considering the recent cadence of reorganizations and layoffs, who really expects to see the glorious new 3-year plan come to fruition?
 Even if the Peter-Principled managerial staff had a strategy instead of just a word-cloud from HBR articles,